Where to buy Apprentice finalist Anisa Khan’s Bombay Pizza

 The Independent's journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.
 Why trust us?

-After another gruelling 12 weeks of mad-dash BBC Apprentice action, Lord Sugar will soon crown his next business partner, investing a life-changing £250,000 to supercharge their business.
+After another gruelling 12 weeks of mad-dash BBC Apprentice action, tonight Lord Sugar will crown his next business partner, investing a life-changing £250,000 to supercharge their business.

-Hoping to go all the way is Sutton-based Anisa Khan, who has to be one of this series’ biggest losers, having only been on the winning team twice this series.
+Hoping to go all the way in tonight’s finale is Sutton-based Anisa Khan, who has to be one of this series’ biggest losers, having only been on the winning team twice this series.
 But having reached the final, she’s hoping to tempt Lord Sugar with her South Asian-inspired pizzas.

 But will the entrepreneur’s fusion pizza get Lord Sugar smacking his lips?
 Here’s everything you need to know about Anisa’s Bombay Pizza business and how you can try a slice for yourself.